 Crystal: a somewhat spicy but less sweet take on Thierry Mugler Angel.
 Lots of earthy smelling patchouli in this one.

 Noria: though described as a coconut musk, this goes on smelling strongly of almond with hints of cherry and a noticeable floralcy as well.
 After a while it mellows out to a nutty almond scent, with hints of coconut.
 Not really 'foody'.

 Sandra: a knockoff of Britney Spears Fantasy, only to my nose Sandra is brighter and sweeter.

 Shadha: a bright, somewhat soapy floral of jasmine, rose, musk, and a noticeable spiciness from cloves (or perhaps carnation).

-Rasha: *Carnal* in its undertone, and with discernible notes of coriander, peach & gardenia, this is said to be a dead on dupe of Gucci Rush.
+Rasha: To my nose it is *carnal* in its undertone, and with discernible notes of coriander, peach & gardenia, this is said to be a dupe of Gucci Rush.

-(White) Full: a beautiful narcotic jasmine is dominant here but also included are discernible the notes of rose, saffron, oudh & amber as well.
-It is fresh and green, b
+(White) Full: a beautiful, narcotic jasmine is dominant here but also included are discernible the notes of rose, saffron, oudh & amber as well.
+It is fresh and green.